 3. Aim for individualization in virtual internships

-Nobody wants to fall through the cracks — especially this new generation of workers that hopes to prove their worth during these less-than-ideal circumstances.
+Nobody wants to fall through the cracks — especially this new generation of workers that hopes to prove their worth during less-than-ideal circumstances.
 So, give them opportunities to demonstrate their skills, then celebrate their unique contributions along the way.
-Creating an inclusive environment help employees feel belonging, connection and community at work.
+Creating an inclusive environment helps employees feel belonging, connection and community at work.